-Is there too much month at the end of your paycheck?
-Wouldn’t you rather get paid on Wednesday?
-Wouldn’t you rather have your paycheck two days earlier?
+Did you know that some banks will now let you access your pay early?
+Are you one of the 80 million Americans who have too much month at the end of your paycheck?
+Wouldn’t you rather get paid on Wednesday - two days earlier?
 If you are paid by direct deposit, then arranging to have it done may not be difficult.

 Both the sending and receiving bank have to agree to work together to make it happen.
 If either bank refuses, then a worker cannot use this benefit.
 More often than not, resistance may come from the worker's bank.

 However, some banks see early direct deposit as a great tool to attract and keep customers.
 They wisely realize that many people struggle by the end of the pay period.
 These banks offer accounts - which most often are prepaid debit cards - that help people when they need to pay their bills quickly.
 They know that getting paid early is not something that helps people go on a mid-week shopping spree.
 It helps workers to pay their bills.
 The money hits - and then it goes out to the utility company, to the landlord, and to the cell phone carrier.
 What's left covers the groceries.

 How does the process work?
 I will explain it with an example, using a scenario where a worker receives his pay on